 Donors should be aware that their health insurance may not cover the costs of these screening tests, which may cost several hundred dollars.

+There is no “fee” for the FMT itself.
 The procedure is performed during a colonoscopy or sigmoidoscopy, which is usually allowed for patients who have recurring C. diff infection with chronic diarrhea.
 Most insurance plans cover the costs of the patient’s laboratory testing and colonoscopy.
 However, to be sure, patients are urged to check with their insurance company to get detailed information about co-pays, deductibles, and requirements for referrals, especially for out-of-network or out-of-state providers.
-Few insurers are covering the cost of the donor material itself; this may be something you are asked to pay out of pocket or it may be provided by the hospital.
-It is good to ask.

-Because the long-term results of FMT are not known, the FDA only allows FMT to treat C. diff that has failed to respond to antibiotics or recurred despite standard antibiotic treatment.
+Because the long-term results of FMT are not known, the FDA only allows FMT to treat C. diff that has occurred at least three times despite antibiotic treatment.
+Health care providers must have FMT recipients sign an informed consent form, which confirms that the recipient understands the potential risks of FMT.
 For all other health conditions, the FDA requires FMT to be done as part of a clinical trial.

 Brought to you by the